CoreCivic: History

+In 1984, CCA turned the Olympic Motel in Houston into a make-shift detention center after contracting with the United States Immigration and Naturalization Service (INC).

 In 1984, CCA also took over the operations of the Tall Trees non-secure juvenile facility, for the Juvenile Court of Memphis and Shelby County.
 Two years later, CCA built the 200-bed Shelby Training Center in Memphis to house juvenile male offenders.

 In 1989, it opened the New Mexico Women's Correctional Facility in Grants, New Mexico; it had constructed this facility of 204 beds.

 In the 1980s, CCA officials met with representatives of the Mitterrand administration in France.
 They did not win any contracts there for CCA prisons.

 In 1990, CCA opened the first medium-security privately operated prison, the state-owned Winn Correctional Center, in Winn Parish, Louisiana.

 It opened the Leavenworth Detention Center, operated for the U.S. Marshals Service, in 1992.
 This 256-bed facility was the first maximum-security private prison under direct contract to a federal agency.

 CCA entered the United Kingdom in 1992, when it entered a partnership with Mowlem and Sir Robert McAlpine to form UK Detention Services.
 It opened the 650-bed Blackenhurst prison in Worcestershire, England.

-The stockholders are mostly corporate entities and it is classified as a real estate investment trust, or REIT.
-Research published in Social Justice by scholars at Rutgers University showed that in 2007, the company had "114 institutional stockholders that together amount[ed] to 28,736,071 shares of stock."
-The scholars added, "The largest number of shares of CCA stock is held by RS Investments (3,296,500), WesleyCapital MGMT (2,486,866) and Capital Research and MGMT (2,057,600)."

-In 2010, the ACLU filed a lawsuit on behalf of inmates at the Idaho Correctional Center, claiming that understaffing contributed to the high levels of violence there.
-In 2014, the Federal Bureau of Investigation (FBI) began an investigation into CCA management of the ICC to ascertain whether any Federal statutes were violated because of the understaffing of the facility and what was found to be falsification of staffing records.